Carrier Comparison

 What is the latest I can drop off an overnight package?

 FedEx generally has later cutoff times, with FedEx dropboxes accepting overnight packages until 7-8 PM in many areas.
 USPS post offices typically stop accepting Express Mail by 5 PM, though times vary by location.
 For the latest possible dropoff, FedEx Office locations and FedEx dropboxes usually offer the most flexibility.
+If your packout regularly finishes after 5 PM, that later cutoff alone can justify routing late orders to FedEx.

 Can I get overnight delivery on Saturday?